 Performance incentive software tools like Applause Scorecards make it easy for technicians to see how they’re doing, how they compare to peers, and what they need to do to hit their goals and earn bonuses.

-Instead of juggling tools or waiting on weekly reports, technicians see their key metrics, like reviews, NPS, job completion rates, and more, right in the app.
+Instead of juggling tools or waiting on weekly reports, technicians see their key metrics, like reviews, job completion rates, and more, right in the app.

 Scorecards turn data into clarity.
 Managers can spend less time parsing data and more time coaching.
 And techs stay aligned, motivated, and confident that their effort connects directly to results.